radarlove/SIPdrop/README.rst

 Since SIPdrop uses packet capture it needs to run in an environment with access to packets between the target systems.
-Typically this means either on a mirrored switch port or on a machine acting as a bridge, on a central SIP server, or perhaps through ARP manipulation.
+Typically this means running it while connected to a switch mirror port, or on a machine with a bridged interface, on a central SIP server, or perhaps through ARP manipulation.

 Overview
 --------